The Complete AI Compliance Checklist for 2025

 - What happens if we fail an AI compliance audit?

 - Consequences vary by regulation.
-Under TRAIGA, non-compliant organizations may face enforcement actions from the Texas Attorney General, including fines and required remediation plans.
-Under the EU AI Act, penalties for high-risk AI non-compliance can reach €30 million or 6% of global annual turnover.
-Beyond legal penalties, regulatory findings are often public and can damage customer trust, trigger insurance issues, and invite class-action litigation.
-The best defense is a documented, auditable compliance program.
+Under TRAIGA, enforcement is exclusive to the Texas Attorney General, following a 60-day cure period, with civil penalties that scale from roughly $10,000–$12,000 for curable violations up to $80,000–$200,000 for uncurable ones (and $2,000–$40,000 per day for continuing violations); there is no private right of action.
+Under the EU AI Act, penalties for the most serious violations can reach €35 million or 7% of global annual turnover.
+Beyond legal penalties, regulatory findings are often public and can damage customer trust.
+The best defense is a documented, auditable governance program.

 - Can I use a spreadsheet for AI compliance tracking?